Grantchester Meadows (song)

 "Grantchester Meadows" is the second track from the studio disc of the 1969 Pink Floyd album Ummagumma.

 Composition

 The song was written and performed entirely by Roger Waters.
 The song features his lyrics accompanied by an acoustic guitar, while a tape loop of a skylark sings in the background throughout the entire song.
 At approximately 4:13, the sound of a honking Bewick's swan is introduced, followed by the sound of it taking off from water.
-As the instrumental track fades out, an incessant buzzing bee which has been heard throughout the song, is chased after by an unidentified person (represented by the sound of footsteps) and finally swatted, cutting abruptly to the next track.
+As the instrumental track fades out, a fly which has been heard buzzing throughout the song, is chased after by an unidentified person (represented by the sound of footsteps) and finally swatted, cutting abruptly to the next track.

 This song was one of several to be considered for, but ultimately excluded from, the band's "best of" album, Echoes: The Best of Pink Floyd.
 A live version of the song was released as the first single to promote The Early Years 1965–1972 box set in 2016.